HestiaProject/PAxSPL/Tool/paxspl-tool/README.md

-**The PAxSPL tool is being developed since 2020 and aims at giving full support the the process execution.
-The tool is being develope using laravel 7x.**
+**The PAxSPL tool is being developed since 2020 and aims at giving full support to the process execution.
+The tool is being developed using the [Laravel Framework](https://laravel.com/).**

 ## Use Cases